nair0lf32/mcs/README.md

 ## Usage

-`git clone` the repository, then install the dependencies with `bundle install`.
+- `git clone` the repository
+- Install the dependencies with `bundle install`
-Then, run the server with `bundle exec Jekyll serve`.
+- Run the server with `bundle exec Jekyll serve`
+- `bundle exec jekyll build` to build the project

 The server will make the project available at: `http://127.0.0.1:4000/mcs/`

 **Important note**: As this is not a regular Jekyll setup but using `github-pages`plugin instead, you might have conflicts issues with your ruby version and the plugin versions (gh-pages doesn't support ruby > 2.7) which results in a nightmare especially when you are trying to setup on Linux.
 Here is a temporary (I wish) workaround: